 2. Figure out why you are wanting to procrastinate… SPECIFICALLY

 I’ve started paying attention to the desire to put something off.
 Like, REALLY pay attention.
 I’ve discovered that there’s usually a reason other than just “it’s boring” though sometimes it is because it’s boring.

 I hate doing the dishes and I really put it off.
 I sat with the feeling of hating the dishes to try to figure out what it is I actually hate.
 Turns out, I really hate my hands being wet, when food gets on them, and the smell of the sink.I hate my hands being wrinkled and damp when I’m done.
 Apparently, it’s a sensory thing.

 Now that I know why I hate it, I can problem solve.
-I can have a really strong candle nearby to change the scent.
-These gloves work really well to prevent the issues with my hands.
+I can have a really strong candle nearby to change the scent and gloves to keep my hands dry.

 Sometimes We Procrastinate Because We’re Starting at the Wrong Spot